lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_religion_as_at_least_a_story.md

 Christ descends in humility, Lucifer ascends in hubris.
 One empties self; the other exalts self.
 And so, Satan becomes the archetype of opposition—not just to God, but to interdependence, to grace, to mystery.
 He seeks certainty, power, supremacy.
-He cannot be open, because to be open would mean surrender.
+He cannot be open, because to be open would mean admitting that ultimately he does not know, thus surrendering to the mystery of God.

 Or perhaps even this: Lucifer is a shadow.
 A part of the divine story that had to be cast out in order for the drama of redemption, of return, of